darwincastro/dar-fi.com/src/content/blog/capturing-bluetooth.md

 - A second Bluetooth-capable device to connect to your Linux machine (it could be a device like; an iPhone, Android, or any other device of your preference) I will use a MacBook Pro running macOS Catalina 10.15.6.

-- The network protocol analyzer Wireshark, it’s a powerful tool, open-source, and you can download it [here.](https://www.wireshark.org/download.html)
+- The network protocol analyzer Wireshark, it’s a powerful tool, open-source, and you can download it <a href="https://www.wireshark.org/download.html" target="_blank">here</a>

 ![About Wireshark](/capturing-bluetooth/image_01.png)